 - Add the milk and vanilla extract and continue to beat on a medium-high speed until you get the right consistency for a buttercream, probably 1-2 minutes.

 One good thing about buttercream is that you can mix it with other ingredients, like the Swiss meringue.
 In this recipe we mix it with marshmallows and we get one very light and fluffy frosting.
 You can also color it as you want to, like the one you see in the picture below.

 - 14 oz jar of marshmallow (creme or fluff)

 - In a large bowl beat the butter with an electric mixer until it gets light and creamy; then add the almond extract.

 - Add the powdered sugar, about ½ cup at a time.

-- Fold in the marshmallow creme, keep beating until it combines, and the buttercream is smooth.
+- Fold in the marshmallow creme; keep beating until it combines and the buttercream is smooth.

 This marshmallow buttercream can be used immediately, or you can keep it in the refrigerator inside a plastic container for 2 to 3 days.
 When you use it, remember to leave it outside until it gets to room temperature, then beat it again until it gets light and fluffy.

-One thing I’m sure is that with these 6 types of frosting you are going to achieve incredible results and make the most mind blowing cake decorations.
+One thing I’m sure of is that with these 6 types of frosting you are going to achieve incredible results and make the most mind blowing cake decorations.
 I hope you find the time to share your creations with us here in the comments, or you can also visit our page on Facebook and let everybody enjoy your beautiful creations.